Barclays to pay $280 million to settle mortgage bond claims

 | NEW YORK/WASHINGTON

-NEW YORK/WASHINGTON Barclays Bank PLC will pay $280 million (166.6 million pounds) to Fannie Mae and Freddie Mac to settle claims that it sold them faulty mortgage-backed securities during the housing bubble, a U.S. regulator said on Thursday.
+NEW YORK/WASHINGTON Barclays Bank PLC (BARC.L) will pay $280 million to Fannie Mae FNMA.OB and Freddie Mac FMCC.OB to settle claims that it sold them faulty mortgage-backed securities during the housing bubble, a U.S. regulator said on Thursday.

 The settlement announced on Thursday resolves claims in two lawsuits filed in New York by the Federal Housing Finance Agency (FHFA), the conservator since 2008 for the government-controlled mortgage companies.